bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-27-south+live+score.md

-<![endif]-->

 In 2022 we mark the centenary of the death of Sir Ernest Shackleton, which traditionally signalled the end of the ‘heroic age’ of Antarctic exploration.
 A record of one of the greatest survival stories in the history of exploration, _South_ is the original film – exquisitely photographed by Frank Hurley – of Shackleton’s 1914-16 Endurance expedition to Antarctica, during which the ship was crushed by ice, stranding the crew.
-Brought to the epic IMAX screen, _South_ has been digitally remastered from the BFI National Archive’s restoration in its original colours with a newly commissioned score by Neil Brand, performed by the Covent Garden Sinfonia, conducted by Ben Palmer.
+Brought to the epic IMAX screen, _South_ has been digitally remastered from the BFI National Archive’s restoration in its original colours with a newly commissioned score by Neil Brand, performed by the Covent Garden Sinfonia, conducted by Ben Palmer.<br>

-**bfi.org.uk**
+**bfi.org.uk**<br>

 Photographed by Frank Hurley, _South_ is the film record of Sir Ernest Shackleton’s heroic but ill-starred attempt to cross Antarctica in 1914-16.
 It is both a unique historical document, and a tribute to the indomitable courage of a small party of men who set out on a voyage of discovery that turned into an epic struggle for survival.